.png)

 On a Personal Note:

 I come from a broken home.
-My father was an alcoholic and drug addict, and when I was 5 years old he left us.
+Although my father loved God and served in the church, he had many wounds and strongholds.
+He was an alcoholic and drug addict, and when I was 5 years old he left us.
 My mom was left with two young girls to raise.
 Thankfully, she trusted in God, and He was faithful to see her through.
 Although I was angry at my dad for leaving, he was still my dad and when he left I was devastated.
 I knew it was for the best for all of us....especially my mom, who suffered physical abuse by my dad.
 But, I was still daddy's little girl, so I took it really hard when he left.
 Eventually, I trained myself to forget he existed - it was easier that way.
 But, when I did think of him, it was cynically and resentfully.
 It wasn't until I was 23 years old that I realized I was harboring feelings of resentment, distrust, and even hatred toward God because of my dad.
 I blamed Him for taking my dad away - after all, He is sovereign and in control of all things, so why couldn't he make my dad change and stay.
 Once these thoughts and feelings came to the surface, I knew they needed to be dealt with, and fast.
 I repented for being angry with God for so long, and for something that wasn't even His fault.
 People are sinful and choose to do foolish things sometimes.
 Once I dealt with this, it was as if the wall between me and God that I had always felt present in my spiritual walk had been torn down.
 He became the Father I had always wanted and needed.

 Why I Started This Blog: